Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Conclusion

 \section{Conclusion}

 In this paper, we investigate how fault zone architecture can reproduce the observed spectrum of slip dynamics and their statistical properties.
 We perform quasi-dynamic simulations on randomly generated 2D fault zone models, where the fault zone consists of a main fault with self-similar roughness and a power-law size distribution of off-fault fractures spanning lengths from about 1 meter to kilometers.
 The off-fault fracture density decays with distance from the main fault, over a few cohesive zone length scales, following a power-law distribution.
-All faults are assigned spatially uniform, rate-weakening frictional properties ($a/b < 1$), and the critical slip distance $d_c$ is scaled with fault length.
+All faults are assigned spatially uniform, slip rate-weakening frictional properties, and the critical slip distance $d_c$ is scaled with fault length such that each fracture, if simulated independently, can undergo seismic cycles.
 We show that these ingredients are sufficient to reproduce the full spectrum of slip dynamics, from slow slip events to fast earthquakes, and their statistical properties.

-Our simulations reproduce many natural features, including the Gutenberg-Richter magnitude-frequency distribution, Omori and inverse-Omori behavior of seismicity rates before and after mainshocks, moment–duration and moment–area scaling relationships, and the observed localization-delocalization of seismicity around an event.
+Our simulations reproduce all of the observed scaling and statistical properties of slip dynamics, including the Gutenberg-Richter magnitude-frequency distribution, Omori and inverse-Omori behavior of seismicity rates before and after mainshocks, moment–duration and moment–area scaling relationships, and the observed localization-delocalization of seismicity around an event.
 We also observe that off-fault seismicity migrates in a manner similar to fluid diffusion in a homogeneous porous medium and raise a caveat emptor that square-root-time-like migration can emerge from the physics of interacting faults governed by rate-and-state friction, even in the absence of fluid diffusion.

 Through an extensive analysis of the moment rate functions (MRFs), we find that off-fault MRF durations are continuous, whereas MRFs on the main fault show a bimodal behavior—i.e., either slow slip events or large fast earthquakes emerge.
 Additionally, the MRFs of small-magnitude slow-slip events tend to be asymmetric, while those of fast-slip events display a more symmetric pattern.
 As magnitude increases, the MRFs exhibit more pronounced acceleration and deceleration phases, deviating from simple functional forms and revealing complexities such as multiple phases of moment release.